dennis-ul/getting_and_cleaning_data/CodeBook.md

 ====

 The tidy data is presented in its wide form.
 Which means that every feature is considered as one variable.
-In the tidy dataset every observation ist a combination of a subject and a specific activity.
-Every of the 30 subjects has done 6 activities.
+In the tidy data set every observation is a combination of a subject and a specific activity.
+The tidy data set consists of 81 variables which can be separated into two ID Variables which define which subject has done which activity and 79 feature variables which are measured within the experiment.

 Transformations
 ===============